Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 [Image: Marred beauty.
 Even in this state of embarrassment, both show nobility of form.]
 *Credit: Ava Ríos*

 **Marrek:** “I think...I think I want people to feel the weight of it, if that makes sense.
-I think sometimes your people---Humans---you’ve got this shield around your home system, and everything that’s going on out here happens through wormholes and far away, so it’s still at arm’s length.
+I think sometimes your people - Humans - you’ve got this shield around your home system, and everything that’s going on out here happens through wormholes and far away, so it’s still at arm’s length.
 It’s just...for my people, this war is part of everyday life.
 Our whole economy is built around it, everyone’s either serving in, or served in, the Grand Army, or is rebuilding from the destruction, or attending the pyre-lightings…”

 **Gabby:** “But for most humans, somehow, it’s still all...over the rainbow.”